Medieval times (1100 – 1537 AD)

 After Sigurd Jorsalfar’s death in 1130, there was rivalry between different clans and pretenders to the throne.
 Avaldsnes was a bastion for the Birchlegs (supporters of King Sverre) until 1205.
 In 1207, we learn that their enemies, the Baglers, had taken control of Western Norway as far as the Bokna Fjord, south of the island of Karmøy, and that the Birchlegs’ prince Håkon Håkonsson was under their power.

-It was Håkon Håkonsson who was later responsible for the building of the Church of St Olaf at Avaldsnes around 1250, when Norway’s power was at its height.
 A papal decree of 1247 states that King Håkon Håkonsson shall have the right to appoint priests for the churches he and his forefathers had built at the three royal courts and also for those churches he would found in the future.
-In contrast, at all other churches, priests were appointed by the bishops.
+In contrast, at all other churches, priests were appointed by the bishops

-The discovery of this fortified royal manor means that we must upgrade the role Avaldsnes played for the royal power in the Middle Ages.
+The discovery of this fortified royal manor means that we must upgrade the role Avaldsnes played for the royal power in the Midieval period.
 We must also upgrade the king’s ambitions to build a state administration.

-The building had three floors built in stone, included the basement.
-The basement was used as warehouse, probably to store goods received from both taxation and trade.
+The building had three floors built in stone, included the cellar.
+The cellar was used as a storage room, probably to store goods received from both taxation and trade.
 Trade was important, and we know that the royal estate owned a ship called Avaldsnesbussen that sailed to England and traded on behalf of the king.

 On the second floor, there were kitchens, workshops and working rooms.
 On the third floor was the representative hall and other rooms used by the king when he was at Avaldsnes.
-The building ends in a high gate tower.
-This was the main entrance to the royal manor.
+The building ends in a fortified tower.

 SECRET PASSAGEWAY DISCOVERED IN 1986